howard0su/howard0su.github.io/_posts/2020-09-22-raw-net-performance-plutosdr.markdown

 So the current hardware with the current Linux driver, 85MB/s is maxium throughput.
 Let's do some caculation.
 Each sample has two int16 I & Q. So total is 4 bytes.
 85MB / 4 = 21Msps.
 So in theory, we can only support up to 21Msps bandwidth.

 Is this good enough?
 Maybe I should take a look at the network driver to see if we can get.

+## Add additional Data with iperf3 with zerocopy

+I running iperf3 to try zerocopy if it gives anything better.
+Unfortunately, it doesn't.
+Using ZeroCopy only gives 5% better. //sign.